saramagliacane/saramagliacane.github.io/content/authors2/phillip/_index.md

 ---
 # Display name
-title: Mátyás Schubert
+title: Phillip Lippe

 # Username (this should match the folder name)
 authors:
-  - Mátyás Schubert
+  - Phillip Lippe

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master student (UvA)
+role: PhD student (UvA)

 # Organizations/Affiliations
 organizations: